 For reference I’m 6 foot tall and my wife is 5 foot 5 inches.

 Initially during early tests it felt a bit snug on the length for me but this was due to lack of space width wise.
 Don’t laugh, but on our first attempt at sleeping in the Jimny my wife was cold during the night and shuffled over pressing me up against the side of the Jimny.
-Silly me, kept waking up thinking “Shit, there’s hardly any room in here.”, as it was pitch black I couldn’t see that she was hogging all the space 🤣.
+Silly me, kept waking up thinking there’s hardly any room.
+It was pitch black I couldn’t see that she was hogging all the space 🤣.

 1 person set up